sorriba/sorriba.github.io/README.md

-# Data Science Student at CU Boulder
+# Data Science Grad Student at CU Boulder

 ### Education

-M.S. in Data Science; University of Colorado Boulder (Expected completion in May 2026)
+M.S. in Data Science; University of Colorado Boulder (Expected in May 2026)

-B.S. in Human Biology; University of California, San Diego
+B.S. in Human Biology; University of California, San Diego (2015-2020)

 ### MSDS Coursework

 ### Projects

-Relational Database Design Project: https://sorriba.github.io/RDD-Final-Project/
+Relational Database Design Project:
+I show a step-by-step development of a relational model to demonstrate my understanding of designing relational databases. https://sorriba.github.io/RDD-Final-Project/